achacha/freeCGI/README.txt

 the code using HP-UX specific flags) and created the open source version of the code called v2.4.00.
-I then rebuilt it under Solaris 2.6 and 2.7, created makefiles and decided that I don't like writing makefiles for every system, I'll leave that as "an exercise for the reader."  :)
+I then rebuilt it under Solaris 2.6 and 2.7, created makefiles and decided that I don't like writing makefiles for every system, I'll leave that as "an exercise for the reader."
+MFC support was added for CGIs that needed to call business logic that was being shared with Windows desktop application (this was by request).

-From 1997+, the hierarchy has gone through little change, mostly minor bug fixes, lint work, optimization and minor cleanup.
+Since 1997, the hierarchy has gone through little change, mostly minor bug fixes, lint work, optimization and minor cleanup.